mathswe-ops/templates/react/mathswe-app/README.md

 - From `"@app": resolve(__dirname, "src"),` to `"@app": resolve(__dirname,
 "src/app"),`.

-⚠️ If your IDE doesn't recognize path aliases, you can move them from `tsconfig. app.json` to `tsconfig.node.json` and it should fix it.
+⚠️ If your IDE doesn't recognize path aliases, you can copy them from `tsconfig. app.json` to `tsconfig.node.json` and it should fix it.
+If you remove them from `tsconfig.app.json` the build will fail, so you will have to maintain both versions until a better fix shows up.

 Update `main.ts` so it looks like: